Phinease/bridge/README.md

 PS: DEBUG MOD is defaut for fast test, it has the fallowing parameters:
-      1000 games with West and East players as Monte-Carol algorithm, South and North Players as Random The seed of random as 1
+      \n1000 games with West and East players as Monte-Carol algorithm, South and North Players as Random
+      \nThe seed of random as 1
-      No procedure and deviation check (Even rate as 50% for final statistic) Sampling for 1000 times for a hand
+      \nNo procedure and deviation check (Even rate as 50% for final statistic)
+      \nSampling for 1000 times for a hand